novacrazy/uvpp/README.md

     - Idle, Prepare and Check handles
     - Async handles
         - Capable of bidirectional communication, even between threads
+        - Automatically deduces return and parameter types, even with lambda functions
+            - Any number of additional parameters are supported.
+        - Fully type safe, even with variadic parameters.
     - Signal handles

 * Misc OS and Net functions

 * Automatic memory management for everything

 * Optional ability to use Boost lockfree data structures where applicable.

 ### Still to do